naver/ngrinder/README.md

 nGrinder is a platform for stress tests that enables you to execute script creation, test execution, monitoring, and result report generator simultaneously.
 The open-source nGrinder offers easy ways to conduct stress tests by eliminating inconveniences and providing integrated environments.

-Want to to know what's changed from the orginial grinder platform?
+Want to to know what's changed from the original grinder platform?
  * Checkout http://www.cubrid.org/wiki_ngrinder/entry/architecture !

 To get to know what's different from previous ngrinder 2.0?